ActuallyTaylor/Firefly/README.md

 If you are going to use Firefly in your project, I request that you include a link back to this github page somewhere.
 If you would like to you can also [email me](mailto:zachary.lineman@gmail.com) and I will add you into the list of apps that use Firefly on this page.

 # About this project
-This project is was inspired by Paul Hudson’s (@twostraws) Sourceful syntax highlighter and Highlightr by J.P Illanes (@raspu).
+This project was inspired by Paul Hudson’s (@twostraws) Sourceful syntax highlighter and Highlightr by J.P Illanes (@raspu).
 Sourceful is a project combining Louis D’hauwe's SavannaKit and Source Editor.
 Highlightr merges Highlight.js with swift.

 ## Features
 * Line Numbers